slaeryan/slaeryan.github.io/posts/falcon_zero.md

 ## But there's plenty of tools that already do that.
 So what makes _FalconZero_ special?
 While there are many excellent existing projects, this is not designed to be a replacement for them.

-This is designed to be unique in its own way and there are quite a few of those features.
+This is designed to be unique in its own way and there are quite a few of those features that separate it from the rest.
 So let's discuss them one by one.
 ### Separation of the final-stage payload from the implant
 Some of the ways of storing the Stage-2 payload(shellcode) in the Stage-1 payload(Dropper) are: